The curtain speech.

 The curtain speech is much like the “elevator speech” exercise: you have 90 seconds to engage your listener and entice them to become involved in your project.
 What will you say?

 Here is how to give a great curtain speech:

 Be direct, be brief, be charming.

-Give the audience members only what they need to to be safe, have fun, and connect more closely with your organization.
-Do not use this time to educate them on the finer points of the event; use pre-performance talks, Q-and-A after-sessions, and program notes for that.
+A great curtain speech is an invitation for your audience to connect — with your event, with each other, and with your organization.
+It is a moment to let audience members know how to be safe, how to be a tea ease, and how to be generous.
+Do not use this time to educate your guests on the finer points of the event; use pre-performance talks, Q-and-A after-sessions, and program notes for that.